williaz/TechRefresher/Core_Spring.md

 ### What is an initialization method and how is it declared on a Spring bean?
 - after all prop set and before in use, 3 options in order
 - 1. @PostConstruct
+  - no param, must void
+  - need @ComponentScan
 - 2. InitializingBean.afterPropertiesSet()
 - 3. @Bean(initMethod="")
 ### What is a destroy method, how is it declared and when is it called?
 - before out of use, in order:
 - 1. @PreDestroy
+  - when context.close; normally exit
+  - not called for prototype bean
 - 2. DisposableBean.destroy()
 - 3. @Bean(destroyMethod="")